‘Tore’ Season 1 Ending Explained: All The Key Moments

 By Jonathon Wilson

-Published: October 28, 2023
+Published: October 28, 2023 (Last updated: last month)

 0

-Tore Season 1 Ending Explained
+Tore Promotional Image for Season 1 Recap

 Tore Season 1 | Image via Netflix

 Netflix’s Tore Season 1 is a striking Swedish dramedy that plays the usual expected beats of the genre but also provides an unusually wrenching examination of grief and loss.
-Billed as a rival to something like Sex Education, it’s really a deeper series than that, which is exemplified by an ending that settles for the title character taking merely the first step on a long road to healing.
+Billed as a rival to something like Sex Education, it’s really a deeper series than that, which is exemplified by an ending that settles for the title character, taking merely the first step on a long road to healing.

 The plot revolves around the titular Tore, a young man who is very dependent on his father and is left utterly adrift when an accident with a garbage truck wrests his role model away.
-But it ends with Tore, after six episodes of debauchery and uncertainty, finally taking a positive step to regain some control of his life, and allowing his grief for his father to healthily manifest in freeing torrents of tears.
+But it ends with Tore, after six episodes of debauchery and uncertainty, finally taking a positive step to regain some control of his life and allowing his grief for his father to healthily manifest in freeing torrents of tears.

 It takes Tore a long while to get to this point, and the path there is very winding.
 He is introduced through Viggo to sex, drugs, and partying, and through Erik to the notion of real romantic companionship.
 Tore’s relationship with Erik forms one of the series’ most essential questions.